Yash-Ray/Resume_Template_1/README.md

-# Resume_Template_1
+# Resume_Templates
-This is the 1st Resume-Template for my project: R-Stroke
+This Repository contains Resume-Templates for my project: R-Stroke